 No TV Challenge

 Can you give up TV for a month or even a week?
 Yes, TV is a way to pass the time, but is it the best use of your time?
 Your life will improve if you choose to take that time and spend it on things that will enhance your life or give it more meaning.
+If you think you watch TV too much, try this challenge.
 See if you can last 30 days without TV and then decide for yourself.
 You can survive 30 days, right?
 At the very least, cut back to a certain amount of time each day.
 Say an hour or less.
 To fill your TV time, choose activities that sound fun to you.
 Before you know it, you’ll have more of what you want and less of what you don’t want.
 You can do it!

 Steps for starting the No TV Challenge